SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

       }
    <- It's really warm.
 Don't forget to wear sunscreen.

-Here, an additional ``if`` statement is added to respond to particularly warm temperatures.
+Here, an additional ``if`` statement was added to respond to particularly warm temperatures.
 The final ``else`` clause remains, and it prints a response for any temperatures that are neither too warm nor too cold.